ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

 ### Commonly used libraries

-Modules with names prefixed by `cray-` are provided by HPE Cray, and are supported to be consistent with any of the programming environments and associated compilers.
+Modules with names prefixed by `cray-` are provided by HPE Cray, and work with any of the compiler environments and.
 These modules should be the first choice for access to software libraries if available.

 !!! tip
     More information on the different software libraries on ARCHER2 can